Bayesian luminosity function estimation in multi-depth datasets with selection effects: A case study for $3<z<5$ Lyman $\alpha$ emitters: Hierarchical Bayesian framework for multi-depth surveys

 It is crucial to note how the selection effects are introduced only in the denominator factor of Eq.~(\ref{eq:tot_p}) \citep[see][]{Loredo2004} and in the Poissonian term in Eq.~(\ref{eq:likelihood}).
-Since each survey can be considered independent from the other (they are disjoint in area), the final likelihood can be expressed as the product
+Since each survey can be considered independent of the other (they are disjoint in area), the final likelihood can be expressed as the product

-We implement this formalism by using the \texttt{UltraNest} package \citep{Buchner2021}, which is a Python implementation of nested sampling \citep{Skilling2004}.
+We implemented this formalism by using the \texttt{UltraNest} package \citep{Buchner2021}, which is a Python implementation of nested sampling \citep{Skilling2004}.
 This algorithm efficiently produces posterior samples along with the evidence.
-As input, the model requires the different catalogs of galaxies from the various surveys, along with the associated selection functions and the area of the sky covered.
-In our implementation, we adopt, as a luminosity threshold below which sources are not considered, the limit at which the selection function reaches $10\%$ completeness, similar to other works in the literature \citep[e.g,][]{deLaVieuville2019, Fossati2021}.
-To assess the impact of the chosen threshold, we also apply the model adopting $5\%$ and $20\%$ completeness limits (see Sec.~\ref{sect:data-model}).
+As input, the model requires the different catalogues of galaxies from the various surveys, along with the associated selection functions and the area of the sky covered.
+In our implementation, for the luminosity threshold below which sources are not considered, we adopted the limit at which the selection function reaches $10\%$ completeness, similar to other works in the literature \citep[e.g.][]{deLaVieuville2019, Fossati2021}.
+To assess the impact of the chosen threshold, we also applied the model adopting $5\%$ and $20\%$ completeness limits (see Sect.~\ref{sect:data-model}).

-Having laid out the expanded Bayesian formalism that describes the LF in the presence of multi-depth surveys with uncertainties, we proceed by validating the method and applying it to a concrete example: the study of the LF for LAEs.
-In the following section, we introduce the main LAE datasets we incorporate in this work.
-Readers not interested in, or already familiar with, these technical aspects can resume reading from Section~\ref{sect:mock-model}.
+Having laid out the expanded Bayesian formalism that describes the LF in the presence of multi-depth surveys with uncertainties, we proceeded by validating the method and applying it to a concrete example: the study of the LF for LAEs.
+In the following section we introduce the main LAE datasets we incorporated in this work.
+Readers not interested in, or already familiar with, these technical aspects can resume reading from Sect.~\ref{sect:mock-model}.